yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.rst

 Now that we have recognized that this process is a reduction, we refactor the code accordingly.
-In this case, it is again important to work through the reversed list to preserve the order of operation of functional coposition.
+In this case, it is again important to work through the reversed list to preserve the order of operation of functional composition.

 .. ipython:: python